tyh666/News-Recommendation-MIND/Code/README.md

 - [ ] extract terms from every historical news when the history is updated
 - [ ] extract terms incrementally
 - [ ] long and short term extraction
+- [ ] auto-regressive user modeling

 ## Issue
 - the gradient after docReducer is sharp
+- bert tokenizer and regular tokenizer are different
+- input words is wrong, we can only input embeddings